shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --output tsv)
 ```

 It's best practice to create a User-Assigned Managed Identity to access Azure resources.
-This identity will be used to access only data in the Azure App Configuration store and the Azure Key Vault and nothing else.
+This identity will be used to access only the data in the Azure App Configuration store and the Azure Key Vault and nothing else.

 ```bash
 AC_ID=$(az identity create \